Occupational Safety and Health Promotion

 Promotion of Health and Productivity Management

 Maintenance and improvement of health is the driving force that enables employees to work positively and vigorously.

 To promote health, we implement regular health checkups and special health examinations as well as health checks in collaboration with industrial physicians, health management staff, and managers for employees who work long hours to prevent disease and strengthen early detection activities.

 To support mental health, we regularly implement education on mental health for employees and supervisors.
-We have strengthened initiatives toward disease prevention and early treatment by establishing a consultation service operated by dedicated staff.
+We have strengthened initiatives toward disease prevention and early treatment by establishing a consultation service staffed by internal industrial counselors and other staff.
 In the fiscal year ended March 31, 2017, we launched a stress check for all employees of Tsubaki Group companies in Japan.
 We are also expanding and improving mental healthcare activities such as conducting follow-up meetings with employees not only when they join the company but also in their third year of employment.